 Every computer or tablet we use to crop or alter images offer many more creative options, and they do a much better job than the in-camera options.
 The creative possibilities are a waste of valuable feature space.

-Amazon has this feature-packed camera for $$.
+No products found. has this feature-packed camera for $$.
 The price is about double what we expect to pay for a compact digital camera, but this model is worth every penny.
 Cheaper cameras lack WiFi, panoramic modes, and most inexpensive cameras only shoot video at 720p.
 The WX350 shoots video at 1080p and 1080i, and that’s a big difference if you are capturing family memories.

 The Sony Cyber-Shot DSC-WX350 18.2 MP Compact Digital Camera’s Competition